-Uncertainty over the erosion of global consumer confidence, geopolitical issues, the availability and cost of credit, concerns about volatile energy costs, declining asset values, inflation, rising unemployment, and the stability and solvency of financial institutions, financial markets, businesses, and sovereign nations has slowed global economic growth and resulted in recessions in many countries, including in the United States, Europe and certain countries in Asia over the past several years.
-The economic recovery of recent years is fragile, and recessionary conditions may return.
+Uncertainty over the erosion of global consumer confidence, geopolitical issues, the availability and cost of credit, concerns about volatile energy costs, declining asset values, inflation, rising unemployment, and the stability and solvency of financial institutions, financial markets, businesses, and sovereign nations can slow global economic growth and result in recessionary conditions.
 Any of these potential negative economic conditions may reduce demand for our customers' products and adversely affect our sales.
 Consequently, our past operating results, earnings and cash flows may not be indicative of our future operating results, earnings and cash flows.